Tracy McGrady: San Antonio Spurs (2013)

 On April 16, 2013, shortly after the conclusion of the CBA campaign, McGrady signed with the San Antonio Spurs in time for him to qualify for their playoff roster.
 The Spurs eventually advanced to the 2013 NBA Finals, losing in seven games to the Miami Heat, which provided McGrady with the opportunity to play his first career postseason minutes outside of the first round.

-On August 26, McGrady officially announced his retirement from the NBA on ESPN's First Take.
+On August 26, McGrady announced his retirement from the NBA on ESPN's First Take.

 National team career

-McGrady was selected to the United States men's national basketball team for the FIBA Americas Championship 2003 in San Juan, Puerto Rico.
+McGrady was selected to the United States national team for the FIBA Americas Championship 2003 in San Juan, Puerto Rico.
 On August 22, McGrady led the Americans with 16 points in a 98–69 victory over Venezuela.
 McGrady sat out the August 26 game due to a back injury.
 The U.S. qualified for the 2004 Olympic Games on August 30 with an 87–71 win over Puerto Rico; in the game, McGrady and Puerto Rico's Eddie Casiano were involved in an altercation which resulted in fans throwing drinks and debris on the court.
 Ultimately, the U.S. advanced to the gold medal game, defeating Argentina to finish a perfect 10–0.
 For the tournament, McGrady averaged 12.6 points and 2.9 rebounds a game on 54.4 percent from the field and 42.1 percent three-point shooting.